-This adventure is a visit to Savannah in an RV.
-This was a fantastic trip because we stopped on our way to Georgia and picked up Steve’s cousin Eddie and his wife Dianne at their home in Opelika, Alabama.
-They are the very best sports, so easy-going and enjoyable people to share a small space with.
+This adventure involves a visit to Savannah in an RV.
+It was a fantastic trip because we stopped on our way to Georgia and picked up Steve’s cousin Eddie and his wife Dianne at their home in Opelika, Alabama.
+They are the best sports, so they are easy-going and enjoyable people to share a small space with.
 What a great adventure altogether!

 Skidaway Island State Park